ChainlessCoder/bloom-tree/README.md

 		panic(err)
 	}

-	// Generate compact multi proof for element "Foo" multiproof, err := bt.GenerateCompactMultiProof([]byte("Foo"))
+	// Generate compact multiproof for element "Foo" multiproof, err := bt.GenerateCompactMultiProof([]byte("Foo"))
 	if err != nil {
 		panic(err)
 	}
-  // if ProofType is equal to 255 then it is presence proof and absence proof otherwise
+  // if ProofType is equal to 255, it is a presence proof.
+Any other value means that it is an absence proof.
 	if multiproof.ProofType == 255 {
 		log.Printf("the proof type for element %s is a presence proof\n", []byte("Foo")) } else {